NazarenoTognoli/notes-app/README.md

 # NotesApp

-In this web app you can perform CRUD operations on notes with a great UX.
+In this web app you can perform CRUD operations on notes with a great UX, responsive design and reactive elements to various conditionals to ensure a focus on usability.

 This app is the frontend side of a Restful API made in ASP.NET, SQL and Entity Framework, the backend side should be in a public repo at the same [Github Profile](https://github.com/NazarenoTognoli).